phamnamhien/HSM/README.md

 ## Support

-For issues, questions, or contributions, please contact the author or create an issue in the repository.
+For issues, questions, or contributions, please contact the author.